ricardotavaresit/b7web-vue/README.md

 - Class 01: What is th Vue
 - Class 02: Hello world in Vue JS
 - Class 03: Use v-if and v-for in Vue JS
+- Class 04: Use v-model in Vue JS

 ## Technologies used
 - VueJS;